2017 American Flag Half-Staff Calendar

 Only the president or state governor can issue a half-staff order for a flag flown on a government property.
 The order will also specify for how long the American flag or state flags should be flown at half-staff.
 The usual reasons for a half-staff proclamation include deaths of prominent U.S. government, state or local officials; military personnel; civil-service individuals or foreign dignitaries.
 However, there are specific dates on which we always fly the American flag at half-staff.
 These American flag half-staff dates, which include September 11th, May 15th and others, are shown on the calendar below.

 All of that is why it’s also important to know the proper way to display an American flag at half-staff.
 There are a few American flag half-staff dates that might surprise you: for example, we fly the flag at half-staff only from sunrise to noon to commemorate Memorial Day.
 However, we fly the flag at half-staff for a whole day (which is considered sunrise to sunset) each year on May 15th for Peace Officers Memorial Day.
 This day, set by a resolution approved in 1962, honors fallen officers who gave their lives to protect their communities.
-We also lower the flag to half-staff on October 4th for National Firefighters Memorial Day.
+We also lower the flag to half-staff on National Firefighters Memorial Day, the date of which changes but is always in October.

 What If I Don’t Have a Flag Pole?